Cidran/Cidran/README.md

 ## Hi there 👋

-I am a passionate developer with a strong background in game design and currently pursuing a Bachelor's degree in Computer Science.
+I am a passionate developer with a strong background in game design and a Bachelor's degree in Computer Science..
 While I am proficient in various programming languages, my favorite is Java.
 I enjoy working on diverse projects with Java and am on a journey to become a back-end developer and, potentially, a software engineer.

 ## About Me
 🎮 Game Design Graduate: I hold a technologist degree in Game Design.